davidokeyode/prismacloud-workshops-labs/workshops/azure-shiftleft/modules/2b-pcce-custom-domain.md

 ---
-Title: 2 - Prisma Cloud - Deploy Prisma Cloud Compute Edition (PCCE) on AKS
+Title: 2 - Prisma Cloud - Configure Custom Domain for Prisma Cloud Compute Edition (PCCE)
-Description: Follow these instructions to deploy Prisma Cloud Compute Edition (PCCE) on AKS
+Description: Follow these instructions to configure a custom domain name for Prisma Cloud Compute Edition (PCCE)
 Author: David Okeyode
 ---

-# Module 2: Prisma Cloud - Deploy Prisma Cloud Compute Edition (PCCE) on AKS
+# Module 2: Prisma Cloud - Configure Custom Domain for Prisma Cloud Compute Edition (PCCE)

-In this workshop module, we will be deploying PCCE on the AKS cluster that was deployed using the ARM template in the last module.
+In this workshop module, we will be configure a custom domain name for PCCE.
 Here are the exercises that we will complete in this lesson:

 > * Register a domain name with a DNS registrar
 > * Generate a trusted certificate for the DNS name
 > * Upload PEM certificate to the Prisma cloud console

-## Pre-Requisites
-> *

 ## Exercise 1: Register a domain name with a DNS registrar
 1. If you are exposing the console publicly.
 You could use providers like [Name Cheap](https://www.namecheap.com/) or [GoDaddy](https://uk.godaddy.com/)